bolt/docs/source_docs/howto/troubleshooting-outside-webroot.md

 for some external API.
 While you can 'protect' these files with `.htaccess` or your Nginx configuration, it's still more secure to keep these files in a location where they aren't accessible at all.

+### Maintenance benefits

+The Symfony framework uses a similar structure by default, and we're following their example: [How to Override Symfony's default Directory Structure][sfdir]

+Doing this makes maintenance and upgrading more straightforward, because your custom files are only in a few distinct places.
+All other files can just be replaced, without having to worry about overwriting your configuration files, for example.

 [sfdir]: http://symfony.com/doc/current/cookbook/configuration/override_dir_structure.html
 [apache]: ../configuration/web-server-apache